olve/structs.js/README.md

 struct.js
 =========

-A Javascript data type for creating bytearrays
+A Javascript data type for creating and manipulating bytearrays

 Usage
 -----